stone-payments/stoneco-guidelines/backend/python/README.md

 .
 ```

 As we can see the file is a series of rules order by category.
 We can create a file with the same format with diferent rules, but we don't need to have the complete file, only those ones that we want to modify.
-Tu use this user created file we can do it using 2 methods.
+To use this user created file we can do it using 2 methods.
 First one is sending it to pylint as a parameter using this format: "--rcfile=<file>”.
 The second way is to leave this file at the user home directory: “~/.pylintrc".
 Let see an example.
 It is very common to change the max characters per line from 80 to 100.
 So the content of the file will be this:
 ```
 [FORMAT]